ComposeGears/Leviathan/README.md

 Create `Module` (recommend to use `object`) and extends from `Leviathan` class

 Create fields using one of 2 functions:
-- Use `by instance` to create access single object (same instance upon every access)
+- Use `by instance` to create single-object-delegate (same instance upon every access)
-- Use `by factory` to create factory objects (new instance upon each access)
+- Use `by factory` to create factory-delegate (new instance upon each access)

 Use `by (instance|factory)<Interface>{InterfaceImpl}` to hide impl class